Peter Burns (footballer, born 1866): 305 VFA/VFL games

 Burns was the first player in elite Australian rules football to play 250 games, achieving this feat in Round 17 of the 1898 VFL season, and subsequently the first to play 300 games, achieving this feat in Round 2 of 1902.

 His career total of 305 games remained a Victorian elite football record until it was broken by Gordon Coventry in the 1937 Grand Final, which was also Coventry's last game, with Burns in attendance as Geelong's timekeeper.

 Other matches

 Burns also played 14 intercolonial/interstate football matches for Victoria.
 If these are included, Burns was also the first player to play 300 career senior games, a feat he achieved in Round 6 of 1901, and his total of 319 career senior games was an elite Victorian elite football record until it was broken by Gordon Coventry in Round 10 of 1937; Coventry retired at the end of that season with 331 career senior games.

 Death

-He died at his residence in Williamstown, Victoria on 11 October 1952.
+Burns died at his residence in Williamstown, Victoria, on 11 October 1952.